The application for this program opens August 1, 2021.

 Both the School Counseling and the Clinical Mental Health Counseling programs are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 This nationally recognized CACREP-accreditation ensures that both programs adhere to the highest standards regarding training counselors.
 The notion of social justice is promoted within the programs as candidates become aware of social barriers and possibilities regarding future professional aspirations.
 Both programs provide learning opportunities and experiences whereby candidates build awareness, knowledge, and skills as a culturally sensitive counselor while aspiring to become a change agent in schools and communities.

-SCHOOL COUNSELING The School Counseling MEd program prepares candidates who are eligible to become certified school counselors.
+SCHOOL COUNSELING The School Counseling concentration prepares candidates who are eligible to become certified school counselors.

-CLINICAL MENTAL HEALTH Clinical Mental Health Counseling (CMHC) MEd program prepares candidates who are eligible to become Licensed Professional Counselors.
+CLINICAL MENTAL HEALTH COUNSELING Clinical Mental Health Counseling (CMHC) concentration prepares candidates who are eligible to become Licensed Professional Counselors.

 A degree in School Counseling allows an individual to become eligible to earn certification as a school counselor and to work in P-12 schools.
 A degree in Clinical Mental Health Counseling (CMHC) allows an individual to become a Licensed Professional Counselor (LPC).